degville/docs-cloud/en/install-maas.md

 At this point, MAAS is now running, albeit without a meaningful configuration.
 You can check this by pointing a web browser at `http://<your.maas.ip>:5240/MAAS/`.
-You will see a page complaining that no admin user has been created yet, similar to the following:
+You will see a page complaining that no admin user has been created yet.

-![web interface required admin][install-maas_noadmin]

 A MAAS admin account is needed before we can start configuring MAAS.
 This needs to be done on the command line by typing the following: